DannyChung9322/progchallenge/README.md

 MS programming challenge
 <li> Dependencies
 <br>
-Spring Web (for the on-demand text file printer), Spring Data JDBC and H2 Database(1.3.148) for data access layer was exported from spring initalzr.
+Spring Web (for the on-demand text file printer), Spring Data JDBC and H2 Database(1.3.148) for data access layer was exported from Spring Initialzr.
 Apache common math3 (3:3.2) was also sourced for functions related to normal distribution.
 The application was built and tested using spring tool suite 4.9.0.<br>

 <a>https://start.spring.io/#!type=gradle-project&language=java&platformVersion=2.6.6&packaging=jar&jvmVersion=1.8&groupId=com.candidate.dannychung&artifactId=progchallege&name=progchallege&description=Programming%20challenge%20by%20Danny%20Chung&packageName=com.candidate.dannychung.progchallege&dependencies=web,data-jdbc,h2"</a>
  <br><br>The build.gradle file was run by gradled tasks - build dependencies , build and boot run before using Boot Dashboard in STS for test and development and can be found in the root of this git repository.